 Some WordPress plugins are free, while others are premium products with a price tag to match.
 You can find free plugins using WordPress's own Plugin Directory, which is accessible from your dashboard.
 Paid-for plugins can be uploaded using the Add New option from the plugins menu,

 1. Yoast SEO

-If you’re serious about optimizing your site for search, Yoast can help you reach the next level
+If you’re serious about search optimization, use Yoast to reach the next level

 Yoast SEO is a WordPress plugin that offers real-time page analysis to help you optimize your pages’ content, images, titles, meta descriptions, and keywords.
 You can also use the plugin to tell Google not to index a page, or set of pages.
 And it even analyses the readability of your copy; checking the length of your sentences and paragraphs, whether you use transition words or subheadings, if you use passive voice too often, and so on.

 You can also use Yoast SEO to generate URLs automatically (so you don’t get penalized by Google for duplicate content), create readable XML sitemaps, and get finer control over breadcrumbs.
 The premium version of Yoast SEO offers more advanced features, but even the free plugin can help you make a real difference to your site's ranking.

 Want to speed up your site?
 Caching plugin WP Rocket could be your friend

 WP Rocket begins at US$39 (about £30, AU$50) for an annual license for a single site.
 That might sound like a lot – especially when there are other caching plugins available free – but this really is a premium product where you get what you pay for.

 It’s very easy to set up, and can be installed and configured in just a few minutes.
 And that’s it – a real case of set it and forget it.
 Page caching is activated straight away and you should get an immediate speed boost to your site as a result.
 Plus, because this WordPress plugin's crawler simulates a visit to preload the cache, the indexing of your website by search engines is instantly improved.